 One of the most crucial aspects of AI success is data, something that has been highlighted in the previous two sections as well.
-It is therefore encouraging to note that over the next 12 months many companies are investing in both data collection and data quality.
+It is therefore encouraging to note that over the next 12 months many companies are investing in both Additionally, it is quite common that compute data collection and data quality.

 While AI requires initial investments to get off the ground, expenses will also occur on the maintenance side.
 Continuous evaluation of AI use cases is an investment option introduced in this year's report.
-As AI increasingly permeates the daily operations of companies, continuous evaluation will become an activity that companies need to undertake as existing AI technologies evolve and new technologies become available.
+As AI increasingly permeates the daily operations of companies, continuous evaluation will become an activity of both efficiency and productivity gains.

+that companies need to undertake as existing AI technologies evolve and new technologies become available.
 Survey responses show that this activity is seeing almost as frequent investments as data-related activities.
 Continuous monitoring ensures quality of the AI models over time, and also ensures compliance with regulation.